fatGNU/input-fields/README.md

  the callback method.

  ### NOTE:
+ In order to drill down a component and get a reference to the proper HTMLInputElement that is in use here, the base class implements an internal reference unto itself (and its instances).
+This can be availed to the outside world (relative to the `InputField-class` in question) as defined below:

  When accessing the input-field reference from outside the `<InputField />` component in question, use the notation `<your-chosen-reference-object>.current.internalFieldReference` where `<your-chosen-reference-object>` is replaced with the variable that hosts the react reference.
- `current` is the current reference instance of the desired reference 'internalFieldReference' is an actual variable hosting the InputField internal reference.
+ `current` is the current reference instance of the desired reference.
+ `internalFieldReference` is an actual variable hosting the `InputField`'s internal reference.

- That name MUST BE PRESENT WHEN ACCESSING SPECIFIC HTMLInputElement instances.
+ That name MUST BE PRESENT WHEN ACCESSING SPECIFIC `HTMLInputElement` instances.

- An example of this observation:
+  An example of this access procedure:
 `<some-reference-variable-in-calling-class>.internalFieldReference.current.<desired-attribute>`